freedomofpress/securedrop-docs/docs/journalist/svs.rst

    :alt: Files application displaying a decrypted file next to its encrypted version.
 .. |Opened document| image:: ../images/manual/viewing4.png
    :alt: Text editor displaying a decrypted message.
 The file that was double-clicked is visible below in the Files application.
-.. |Sent reply| image:: ../images/manual/screenshots/journalist-composes_reply.png
-   :alt: Example source page displaying a form with a 'Submit' button for the journalist to write a reply.
-.. |Delete sources| image:: ../images/manual/screenshots/journalist-delete_sources.png
-   :alt: Example source page after sources were selected and the 'Delete' button clicked.
-Two buttons are visible: 'Files and Messages' and 'Source Accounts'.
-.. |Delete individual submissions| image:: ../images/manual/screenshots/journalist-delete_submissions.png
-   :alt: Example source page displaying a dialog box that asks for confirmation before deleting the selected submissions.
-.. |Delete source account| image:: ../images/manual/screenshots/journalist-delete_source_account.png
-   :alt: Example source page displaying a dialog box that asks for confirmation before deleting the source account.

-.. |mat2 context menu| image:: ../images/manual/screenshots/mat2_context_menu.png
-   :alt: Files application displaying the menu that opens after a right-click on a file.
-The 'Remove metadata' entry is selected.
-.. |mat2 cleaned| image:: ../images/manual/screenshots/mat2_cleaned.png
-   :alt: Files application displaying a cleaned image file next to its original version.
-.. |mat2 cli show| image:: ../images/manual/screenshots/mat2_cli_show.png
-   :alt: Terminal application displaying the metadata of a file.

-.. |Wiping documents| image:: ../images/manual/viewing5.png
-   :alt: Files application displaying the menu that opens after a right-click on a file.
-The 'Wipe' entry is selected.
-.. |Journalist account profile| image:: ../images/manual/screenshots/journalist-edit_account_user.png
-   :alt: Example user profile page of a journalist.
-It displays forms to reset their passphrase and two-factor authentication.
-.. |Unlock VeraCrypt in Tails 1| image:: ../images/manual/unlock_veracrypt_in_tails_1.png
-   :alt: The Applications menu on the Tails desktop.
-The 'Unlock VeraCrypt Volumes' entry is selected.
-.. |Unlock VeraCrypt in Tails 2| image:: ../images/manual/unlock_veracrypt_in_tails_2.png
-   :alt: Dialog box called 'Unlock VeraCrypt Volumes'.
-It displays an 'Unlock' button next to a drive name.
-.. |Unlock VeraCrypt in Tails 3| image:: ../images/manual/unlock_veracrypt_in_tails_3.png
-   :alt: Dialog box asking for a passphrase to unlock a VeraCrypt volume.
-The 'Unlock VeraCrypt Volumes' dialog box can be seen underneath.
-.. |Unlock VeraCrypt in Tails 4| image:: ../images/manual/unlock_veracrypt_in_tails_4.png
-   :alt: Dialog box called 'Unlock VeraCrypt Volumes'.
-It displays an 'Open' button next to a drive name.
 .. |br| raw:: html

     <br>